-I learned to hit a golf ball in college, but I have only recently learned to truly appreciate how the game of golf is played!
-I love the challenge of playing golf, and the camaraderie that golf promotes.
-I am especially thrilled when I see former students who are enjoying golf and playing in CWGA tournaments (and playing a lot better than I do!)
+Sandy learned to hit a golf ball in college, but has only recently learned to truly appreciate how the game of golf is played!
+She loves the challenge of playing golf, and the camaraderie that golf promotes.
+She is especially thrilled when she sees former students who are enjoying golf and playing in CWGA tournaments (and playing a lot better than I do!)

-Taught and coached (a variety of sports, but not golf) in the Aurora Public Schools (Gateway High School), then worked in the Department of Instructional Services as a Teacher Resource.
-Concluded my career in education as an Assistant Principal of William C. Hinkley High School.
-(1984-2005).
-Retired in 2005.
+Sandy has taught and coached (a variety of sports, but not golf) in the Denver Public Schools,the Aurora Public Schools (Gateway High School), then worked in the Department of Instructional Services as a Teacher Resource.
+She concluded her career in education as an Assistant Principal of William C. Hinkley High School.

 At-Large Western Slope

 Lyn Bullen was raised in Western Colorado on a ranch in the flat tops above Meeker.
 She taught skiing in the 80’s in Aspen and Crested Butte, then moved to Grand Junction and decided that golf was her new sport.
 She and her parents opened a golf store and soon after was playing in as many ladies clubs as possible.

 Lyn and her husband Bubba are members at Bookcliff Counrty Club where she is currently serving her last year on the board.
 Lyn is also a past LGA president at Tiara Rado and Bookcliff Country Club.
 She joined the CWGA in 2013 and continues to be the Western Slope at Large representative.